mattyd96/bootcamp-week1-homework/README.md

 GIVEN a webpage meets accessibility standards
 WHEN I view the source code
 THEN I find semantic HTML elements
 WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the icon and image elements
+THEN I find that the elements follow a logical structure independent of styling and positioning
+WHEN I view the icon and image elements
 THEN I find accessible alt attributes
 WHEN I view the heading attributes
 THEN they fall in sequential order
 WHEN I view the title element
 THEN I find a concise, descriptive title

-technical requirements on top of this include:
+Technical requirements on top of this include:

 * Application's links all function correctly.

 * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.

 * Application's CSS file is properly commented.

 ## Screenshot of completed project